DemISee1/DemISee1.github.io/README.md

 ### Prerequisites

-You must meet the following requirements before moving on to the instructions:
+You must meet the following requirements before moving on:

 - Have some familiarity with MacOS and its UI terminology.
 - Have a [Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) account.
-- Have [Github Desktop](https://desktop.github.com) installed or simply use git if you are already familiar with it.
+- Have [Github Desktop](https://desktop.github.com) installed or use git if you are already familiar with it.
-- Have a good understanding of how to write Markdown.
+- Have a good understanding of Markdown including how to write in Markdown.
     - Refer to these [additional resources](#More-Resources) if needed.
-- Have a markdown editor capable of rendering [GitHub Flavoured Markdown (GFM)](https://github.github.com/gfm/) or use an in-browser editor.
-I recommend either downloading the [Pine](https://lukakerr.github.io/Pine/) markdown editor or using [StackEdit](https://stackedit.io/) which is an in-browser editor.
+- Have a Markdown editor capable of rendering [GitHub Flavoured Markdown (GFM)](https://github.github.com/gfm/) or use an in-browser editor.
+I recommend either downloading the [Pine](https://lukakerr.github.io/Pine/) Markdown editor or using [StackEdit](https://stackedit.io/) which is an in-browser editor.
-- Have a resume formatted in markdown.
+- Have a resume formatted in Markdown.

 ### Instructions